OWASP/www-chapter-albuquerque/tab_centlibrary.md

 <img src='/assets/images/IMG_1174.jpeg' alt='map' width='500'>

 The entrance is a small building that leads you underground.

-Have your photo ID ready to show at the downstairs turnstile.
+_**A valid government-issued or student picture ID is required to enter the Centennial Science and Engineering Library.**_ Have your photo ID ready to show at the downstairs turnstile.

 <img src='/assets/images/IMG_1175.jpeg' alt='entrance' width='500'>